 How To Keep Parrots Calm During A Thunderstorm?

-Provide toys and games to occupy your parrot, and keep checking in on it to ensure it’s okay.
-Use playthings that they’re familiar with as sometimes new toys can be intimidating.
+Provide toys and games to occupy the parrot, and check on it to ensure it’s feeling alright.

 Parrots that prefer human company will appreciate your presence when a thunderstorm arrives.
-During the storm, remain in your parrot’s room and speak softly to calm it down.
+During the storm, remain in the parrot’s room and engage together so it stays calm.

-Dried chamomile or chamomile tea is known to soothe stressed parrots.
-It can even help birds sleep and prevent them from plucking their feathers or displaying other self-mutilation behaviors.
+Dried chamomile or chamomile tea is believed to soothe stressed parrots.
+It can even help birds sleep and prevent them from feather picking or other negative behaviors.

-If your parrot displays destructive behaviors brought on by stress, place some lukewarm chamomile tea into a shallow dish for your parrot to drink it.
-If your parrot doesn’t like the taste, mist it over the feathers.
+If a parrot displays destructive behaviors brought on by stress, place some warm chamomile tea into a shallow dish for the parrot to drink.

-While wild parrots know what thunderstorms mean, captive parrots may be unfamiliar with the loud claps of thunder.
-If so, comfort your parrot.
-Once the storm has gone away, most parrots’ behavior normalizes.
+While wild parrots know what thunderstorms mean, pet parrots may be unfamiliar with the loud claps of thunder.
+If so, comfort the parrot.
+Once the storm has ended, most parrots’ behavior normalizes.